Cosmology in the Muslim world: Heavens and the earths

 The most important and frequently referred to constitutive features of the Quranic cosmos are the heavens and the earth:The most substantial elements of the qurʾānic universe/cosmos are the (seven) heavens and the earth.
 The juxtaposition of the heavens (al-samāʾ; pl. al-samāwāt) and the earth (al-arḍ; not in the plural form in the Qurʾān) is seen in 222 qurʾānic verses.
 The heavens and the earth are the most vital elements on the scene—in terms of occurrence and emphasis—compared to which all other elements lose importance, and around which all others revolve.
 The same motif is used in the Bible as well.References to heavens and earth constitute a literary device known as a merism, where two opposites or contrasting terms are used to refer to the totality of something.
 In Arabic texts, the merism of "the heavens and the earth" is used to refer to the totality of creation.

 Contemporary and traditional interpretations have generally held in line with general biblical cosmology, with a flat Earth with skies stacked on top of each other, with some believing them to be domes and others flat circles.
 The Quranic cosmos also includes seven heavens and potentially seven earths as well, although the latter is disputed.
+Beginning in the second Islamic century, medieval scholars such as Ibn Taymiyya and Ibn Kathir believed the Earth was round.and that alongside it the heavens were like a dome and round covering the Earth and each heaven covering the heaven before it in a round-like shape.